-CHE 525 Chemical Reaction EngineeringCHE 535 Applications of Mathematics to EngineeringCHE 551 Advanced Transport PhenomenaCHE 553 Advanced Thermodynamics
+CHE 525 Chemical Reaction Engineering CHE 535 Applications of Mathematics to Engineering CHE 551 Advanced Transport Phenomena

-Students can enroll in a ChBE course that may not be listed with the NCFST advisor approval.
+CHE 553 Advanced Thermodynamics

 A minimum grade point average of 3.0/4.0 is required for core courses.
 Aside from the core courses, coursework may be selected (with advisor approval) to satisfy the needs of the individual student and may be aligned with the research areas listed in the Department of Chemical and Biological Engineering section of this bulletin.